chvandorp/scdynsys/README.md

 The `motebooks` folder contains code used for the aforementioned preprint.
 To run these, you first have to download the flow cytometry data from Zonedo *TODO: link to data repo: create DOI*.

+## TODO

+Some improvments:

+* Replace python `pickle`s in the data folder with human-readable `json` files.
+* Refactor the notebooks to avoid code repetition between the CD8 and CD8 analysis.
+* Script to automatically download the data from Zonedo.